ARTICLE 1 / General provisions

 ARTICLE 7 / ZagrebDox Pro scholarships

 ZagrebDox Pro will provide several scholarships for participants to cover their travel and accommodation expenses.
 Applications for scholarships are available as part of the online application for the project.
 Priority in granting scholarships will be given to projects in post-production and projects from low production capacity countries.
 The decision on scholarships will be made by the organiser.

 ARTICLE 8 / ZagrebDox Pro awards

-The best project at the ZagrebDox Pro workshop wins a diploma and a one-year online mentorship with some of the acclaimed European film professionals.
+The best project at the ZagrebDox Pro workshop wins a one-year online mentorship with some of the acclaimed European film professionals.
 In addition to online mentorship, the organiser can present additional awards from the sponsors.

 ARTICLE 9 / Accreditations

 All the participants selected for ZagrebDox Pro will get a ZagrebDox PRO pass which gives them access to all the festival events and free admission to all screenings.